 Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined with consideration of the following factors: (i) the length of the relationship; (ii) the type of relationship; and (iii) the frequency of interaction between the persons involved in the relationship.
 Dating Violence includes, but is not limited to, sexual or physical abuse, such as physical harm, bodily injury, or criminal assault, or the threat of such abuse.
 For purposes of this Dating Violence definition, consent will not be a defense to a complaint of physical abuse.
-Dating Violence.
+Dating Violence does not include acts covered under the definition of Domestic Violence.